ovh/docs/pages/cloud/clouddb/starting_with_clouddb/guide.en-gb.md

 > [!warning]
 >
 > Before logging in, check that the IP address of the workstation you are using is authorised on your CloudDB server, with the `SFTP` option ticked.
-Use the [Authorise connection to an OVHcloud web hosting plan](#turstip) section of this guide.
+Use the [Authorise connection to an OVHcloud web hosting plan](#trustip) section of this guide.

 You can find the SFTP login details in the `General information`{.action} tab of your CloudDB server.
-If you do not know the `Server password`, click the `...`{.action} button. on the right to modify it.
+If you do not know the `Server password`, click the `...`{.action} button on the right to modify it.

 ![clouddb](images/clouddb-log02.png){.thumbnail}